ArtemAntonov/Credit-Card-Transactions-Fraud-Detection/README.md

 For best performing models from previous step hyperparameter tuning was performed.<br/>
 The dataset was split into training and testing sets, with 75% of the data used for training.<br/>
 For initial detection of promising hyperparameters space HalvingGridSearchCV was used.
-Then GridSearchCV was used to select best hyperparameters from the area.<br/>
+Then GridSearchCV was used to select best hyperparameters from the area.
+F1 score was used for scoring.<br/>
 Repeated Stratified K-Fold cross validation was used to validate performance and avoid overfitting.

 <p align="center">
 <img src="https://github.com/ArtemAntonov/Credit-Card-Transactions-Fraud-Detection/blob/main/img/30.png" width="460" height="300"/>
 </p>

-Multi-layer Perceptron classifier showed the best results with 0.8455 f1 score and 0.9983 accuracy on test data.<br/>
+Multi-layer Perceptron classifier showed the best results with 0.8455 F1 score and 0.9983 accuracy on test data.<br/>
 After hyperparameters tuning, the grand test on 100% unused previously data was performed.
 Trained model achieved 0.8408 f1 score and 0.9982 accuracy score, indicating its suitability for further usage.

 ### 4. Conclusion

-Created a project for iterative model experimentation and development, Performed initial feature preparation and pipelining, Trained a production-ready model,
-Deployed our model to a live-hosted endpoint and a batch pipeline that automatically updates.

-The Credit Card Transactions Fraud Detection project successfully addressed the critical challenge of identifying fraudulent credit card transactions through the application of machine learning techniques.
-Leveraging an imbalanced dataset, the project demonstrated how thoughtful preprocessing, exploratory data analysis, and model optimization can contribute to robust and reliable fraud detection systems.

-Key Findings

-Exploratory Data Analysis (EDA): The project revealed significant patterns and trends, such as:

-Fraudulent transactions were highly concentrated in certain cities, states, and zip codes.

-Older individuals (ages 50-65) were more prone to fraudulent transactions, highlighting potential demographic risks.

-Specific transaction amounts and categories were disproportionately linked to fraud.

-Scammers tended to act during late-night hours (23:00-4:00), emphasizing temporal patterns in fraudulent activities.

-Preprocessing Enhancements: The dataset was enriched and refined through feature engineering and dimensionality reduction:

-New features such as day, weekday, hour, industry code, and age were created.

-Unnecessary features were removed, and numeric and categorical data were treated independently to improve modeling efficiency.

-Polynomial feature generation and Lasso regression identified the top 60 features most predictive of fraud.

-Target Class Balancing: Several sampling methods, including Edited Nearest Neighbors (ENN), were evaluated to address the dataset's class imbalance.
-ENN showed promising results without introducing overfitting, making it a preferred method for balancing data in future applications.

-Model Evaluation: Models like Decision Tree, Nearest Neighbors, MLPC, and Random Forest emerged as top performers.
-Interestingly, the models performed slightly better on the unbalanced dataset, underscoring the importance of cautious resampling in fraud detection scenarios.

-Practical Contributions

-This project provided a reproducible workflow for fraud detection, including:

-A pipeline for feature selection and transformation.

-Clear identification of demographic and transactional risk factors.

-Insights into handling imbalanced datasets without compromising model integrity.

-Final Thoughts

-The methodologies and results of this project underscore the potential of machine learning in enhancing financial security.
-By analyzing patterns of fraudulent activity and optimizing detection strategies, this project contributes to the ongoing fight against financial fraud.
-Future work can build upon this solid foundation to create even more effective and scalable fraud prevention systems.
+This project successfully demonstrates the application of machine learning techniques to address the challenge of credit card fraud detection.
+By employing rigorous exploratory data analysis, insightful patterns and anomalies were uncovered, contributing to a better understanding of fraud characteristics.
+Interestingly, the models performed better on unbalanced dataset, underscoring the importance of cautious resampling usage.
+A robust preprocessing pipeline was developed, incorporating feature engineering and advanced dimensionality reduction techniques.<br/>
+Through systematic evaluation and hyperparameter tuning, the Multi-Layer Perceptron Classifier emerged as the best-performing model, achieving an F1 score of 0.8408 and an accuracy of 99.82% on previously unseen test data.
+These results underline the model’s reliability and potential for real-time fraud detection in practical applications.